brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 The desire is to have a serveless REST based API layer that will not require maintenance and can scale automatically as demand increases with out maintenance or human intervention.

 ![Legacy GS480](img/legacycar.jpg "Legacy GS480")

+Customer data will be loaded into the Customer MDM as new customers come into the website and sign up for promotional offerings.
+Customer data will also come into the Customer MDM with nightly batch loads from Kankata financial services for the previous days loan applications.
+The two different dealerships also load prospective customers and customer purchase data when a vehicle is taken for a test drive or purchased.
+All of these websites and dealerships have a variety of data formats.

+Our job is to ingest data from all these sources and both preserve a record of the data as it exists in each of these systems as well as a master copy that reconciles the customer into a single view and golden source of truth across all of the systems.